rehmanzafar/xai-iml-sota/README.md

 * [DeepExplain](https://github.com/marcoancona/DeepExplain); A unified framework of perturbation and gradient-based attribution methods for Deep Neural Networks interpretability.
 DeepExplain also includes support for Shapley Values sampling.

 ## Online
+###2020
+* [The three stages of Explainable AI: How explainability facilitates real world deployment of AI](https://www.cloderic.com/articles/2020-04-22-the-three-stages-of-explainable-ai/); Clodéric Mars; The explainability of AI has become a major concern for AI builders and users, especially in the enterprise world.
+As AIs have more and more impact on the daily operations of businesses, trust, acceptance, accountability and certifiability become requirements for any deployment at a large scale.

+* [In Automation We Trust: How to Build an Explainable AI Model](https://www.datanami.com/2020/04/17/in-automation-we-trust-how-to-build-an-explainable-ai-model/); Jean-Michel Franco; As AI becomes more advanced and complex, the algorithms and logic powering it become less transparent.
+This lack of clarity can be unnerving for some people.
+Recent high-profile AI failures illustrate this.

+* [Well, AI, How do You Explain That?!](https://readwrite.com/2020/04/17/well-ai-how-do-you-explain-that/); Alon Tvina; AI explainability is one of the most significant barriers to its adoption — but revealing the logic can take the human-machine relationship to the next level.
+The AI boom is upon us, but a closer look at specific use cases reveals a big barrier to adoption.
+In every vertical, businesses are struggling to make the most of AI’s promise.
+The biggest pain point?
+AI explainability.

+* [What Explainable AI fails to explain (and how we fix that)](https://towardsdatascience.com/what-explainable-ai-fails-to-explain-and-how-we-fix-that-1e35e37bee07); Alvin Wan; Neural networks are accurate but un-interpretable.
+Decision Trees are interpretable but inaccurate in computer vision.
+We have a solution.

+* [Explainable AI or XAI: the key to overcoming the accountability challenge](https://www.information-age.com/explainable-ai-xai-key-overcoming-accountability-challenge-123488977/); Hani Hagras; AI has become a key part of our day-to-day lives and business operations.
+A report from Microsoft and EY that analysed the outlook for AI in 2019 and beyond, stated that “65% of organisations in Europe expect AI to have a high or a very high impact on the core business.”

+* [Explainable AI: The key to Responsibly Adopting AI in Medicine](https://insidebigdata.com/2020/04/16/explainable-ai-the-key-to-responsibly-adopting-ai-in-medicine/); Niv Mizrahi; In this special guest feature, Niv Mizrahi, CTO & Co-Founder of Emedgene, discusses a field of technology that constantly is rising in importance – explainable (or interpretable) AI, and specifically how it has become a key responsibility for adopting AI in medicine.
+Emedgene is a genomics company using AI to automatically interpret genetic data so that health organizations can scale personalized care to wider populations.
+An expert in machine learning and big data, Niv has led Emedgene’s development from idea to a mature solution used by leading genomics labs.

+* [Explainable Monitoring: Stop flying blind and monitor your AI](https://medium.com/fiddlerlabs/explainable-monitoring-stop-flying-blind-and-monitor-your-ai-4e27898f1b9); Krishna Gade; Data Science teams find Explainable Monitoring essential to manage their AI.

 ### 2019